 Louisiana is an “at-fault” car insurance state, which means that automobile accident victims are generally allowed to seek compensation directly from the at-fault party and the at-fault party’s insurance company.

 However, insurance companies may attempt to confuse you or compel you into agreeing to a settlement that is insufficient to cover your losses.
-This is why it’s helpful to have an attorney there on your behalf during negotiations, to help ensure you receive the compensation you need.
+This is why it’s helpful to have an lawyer there on your behalf during negotiations, to help ensure you receive the compensation you need.

 Investigating Your Claim

-Because the other party’s insurance company will be doing its own investigation into the accident, you’ll need an attorney to perform an even more thorough investigation, collecting and presenting evidence that illustrates that the other party was negligent and therefore responsible for your damages.
+Because the other party’s insurance company will be doing its own investigation into the wreck, you’ll need an attorney to perform an even more thorough investigation, collecting and presenting evidence that illustrates that the other party was negligent and therefore responsible for your damages.

 - Review police reports and photographs.